5 tips to manage bias when giving feedback

 The way men give feedback

 Men are frequently reluctant to give one-on-one feedback to women, especially if there is a negative component.
 They fear a lengthy, perhaps even emotional discussion.
-But this wider reluctance to give feedback is a real barrier to women advancing in their careers, as regular feedback is seen as important to successful performance.
-Men dominate the senior leadership echelons, so women must have constructive, frequent and actionable feedback.
+But this wider reluctance to let women know how they are doing professionally is a real barrier to women advancing in their careers, as regular feedback is seen as important to successful performance.
+Men dominate the senior leadership echelons, so women must have constructive, frequent and actionable input from their peers and bosses.

 Women encounter gender bias in every element of the talent management process.
 The tools and systems used tend to evaluate performance and therefore professional success tends to be male coded.
 It's important to find a way forward.